ajoecker/gauge-graphql/README.md

 As long as the library is not part of a maven central you can either add it directly in our project or install it in your local maven repository.

+## Examples
+The project [gauge-graphql-example](https://github.com/ajoecker/gauge-graphql-example) shows some examples of the usage.

 ## New Testcases
 To add new test cases one can either create a new spec file with the scenario(s) or add the new scenario to an
 existing spec.